vic/den/README.md

 Den embraces your Nix choices and does not impose itself.
 All parts of Den are optional and replaceable.
 Works with your current setup, with/without flakes, flake-parts or any other Nix module system.

----

-### Versioning - Den `v0.x` is moving rapidly

-`main` branch follows development, this is where PRs are merged, it is stable in the sense that every PR checks CI.
-However, some PR might introduce changes that require you reading the release notes.
-For people tracking development, we have announcements tagged `heads-up` whenever this happens.

-`latest` tag always follows the latest created tag.
-This is intended for people that wishes to wait for a release and reading all announcements at release notes. if you flake update, you will only move between release points.

-Den `main` always requires flake-aspects `main`.
-Same for `latest` versions.

 ### Templates:

 [default](https://den.oeiuwq.com/tutorials/default/): +flake-file +flake-parts +home-manager